henrik42/solo/README.md

 * the web-services at `/ws`

-__Note:__ Getting the (relative) URLs right can be tricky.
-We load the hosting page at `/spa` and the load-module `solo-spa.js` via relative URL at `/out/solo-spa.js`.

-`/out` is served via `(route/resources "/out" {:root "public/js/compiled"})`. `route/resources` works through the classpath/classloader.
+__Note:__ Getting the (relative) URLs right can be a little tricky.
+We load the hosting page at `/spa` and the load-module `solo-spa.js` via relative URL at `out/solo-spa.js` which gives us the URL `/out/solo-spa.js`. `/out` is served via `(route/resources "/out" {:root "public/js/compiled"})`. `route/resources` works through the classpath/classloader.
 And since we have `:resource-paths ["resources"]` the base-offset/`:root` is `resources/public/js/compiled`.
 So `/out/solo-spa.js` effectivly points to `resources/public/js/compiled/solo-spa.js`.

-From there we load the _assets_ via relative URL `:asset-path "js/compiled/out"`.
-For example relative URL `src="js/compiled/out/goog/base.js"` becomes URL `out/js/compiled/out/goog/base.js` which in turn effectivly points to `resources/public/js/compiled/js/compiled/out/goog/base.js`.
+Now the `src`-URLs in `solo-spa.js` are loaded relative to the containing page.
+The URLs will all have to prefix `:asset-path "out/assets"`.
+Again `out` maps to `resources/public/js/compiled`.
+So for example `src="out/assets/goog/base.js"` effectivly points to `resources/public/js/compiled/assets/goog/base.js`.

 All other requests will be delegated to `solo.web/app`.
-So that you can still use _Solo's_ CSS files in your SPA and you can even _switch_ to the plain HTML version of _Solo_.
+So you can still use _Solo's_ CSS files in your SPA and you can even _switch_ to the plain HTML version of _Solo_ just by using a different URL to start.

 All this routing is condensed into this (have I mentioned that Clojure source is so _dense_ that it first hurts when you come from other